gajus/contents/README.md

     });
 ```

-## Table of contents
+## Markup

 Table of contents is a list element.
-The list is nested to represent the heading hierarchy, e.g.
+The list is nested to represent the heading hierarchy.
+The default behavior is to represent each heading using a hyperlink, e.g.

 ```html
 <h1>JavaScript</h1>